Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Introduction

 The remainder of this paper proceeds as follows.
-Section~\ref{sec:DEXs} describes the economic trade-offs faced by liquidity providers in DEXs and introduces the model.
+Section~\ref{sec:DEXs} describes the economic trade-offs faced by LPs and introduces the general features of the model.
 Section~\ref{sec:LTs} solves for the trading volumes of noise LTs in stage three.
-Section~\ref{sec:hedging} analyses the replication problem of the LP in stage two.
+Section~\ref{sec:hedging} solves the replication problem of the LP in stage two.
 Section~\ref{sec:liqprovuniswap} derives the optimal liquidity supply in stage one.
-Section~\ref{sec:numerics} examines the equilibrium reward–risk trade-off in the case of a constant product market such as Uniswap and presents numerical experiments.
+Section~\ref{sec:numerics} examines the equilibrium in the case of a constant product market such as Uniswap and presents numerical experiments.
+Finally, Appendix \ref{apx:proofs} collects the proofs, and Appendix \ref{sec:transient} extends our model to transient impact.